netdata/netdata/docs/guides/step-by-step/step-09.md

 #### Configure the parent Agent to retain its data for a greater period.

-Here we won't introduce new actions here, you need to follow the [Configure the Agent to retain its data for a greater period](#Configure-the-Agent-to-retain-its-data-for-a-greater-period) guide we presented above, but we will focus on some aspects of it
+We won't introduce new actions here.
+You need to follow the [Configure the Agent to retain its data for a greater period](#Configure-the-Agent-to-retain-its-data-for-a-greater-period) guide we presented above, but we will focus on some aspects of it.

-In this guide we will highlight this: _`dbengine multihost disk space` parameter determines the amount of disk space (in MiB) Netdata can allocate from the host for **any data** (metrics)_ sentence, which needs a bit more explanation.
-A parent now will need to balance it's available space for:
+IFrom this this guide, we  can a bit more explanation to this sentence: _`dbengine multihost disk space` parameter determines the amount of disk space (in
+MiB) Netdata can allocate from the host for **any data** (metrics)_.

+A parent now will need to balance its available space for:

 1. The metrics it collects (its own database)
 2. The metrics every child collects

-That means that you need to take into consideration and all the metrics your children collect and include this info to your calculations in the [**database engine calculator**](/docs/store/change-metrics-storage.md)
+This means that you need to consider all the metrics your children collect and include this information to your calculations in the [**database engine calculator**](/docs/store/change-metrics-storage.md)

 ## Archive metrics to an external database